2026 Dynasty Superflex Rookie Rankings: Mendoza and Question Marks at QB (Updated Feb. 13)

 Fernando Mendoza has been compared to Joe Burrow with his ball placement.

-Leading #1 Indiana to the Big Ten Championship and the National Championship game has put him on the map.
-He also brings an element of rushing that could help bolster his immediate fantasy output.
+Leading No. 1 Indiana to the National Championship, delivering them national prominence.
+He also brings enough rushing to help bolster his immediate fantasy output.

-Mendoza should be drafted near the top of the class and could contend for the 1.01 pick in rookie drafts.
+Mendoza should be drafted near the top of the class and would contend for the 1.01 pick in rookie drafts if stud RB Jeremiyah Love wasn't in the class.

 Projection Over Production at QB

 Alabama's Ty Simpson has had ups and downs with only 15 college starts.
-First round QBs with 15 or less starts in the last 10 years:
+First-round QBs with 15 or fewer starts in the last 10 years:

 - Anthony Richardson